Social Fabric: Art and Activism in Contemporary Brazil

 Additional support provided by the Center for Latin American Visual Studies (CLAVIS), Deborah Dupré and Richard Rothberg, the Irvin–Loughlin Family Fund, the Marsh Family Foundation, Texas Global, and the VAC Circle.

-Andy Warhol Foundation Logo
+logo for the Andy Warhol Foundation

-cover of Social Fabric exhibition catalogue
+cover of Social Fabric catalogue

 A lavishly illustrated, 168-page exhibition catalogue is available through the University of Texas Press.